thebull-finance/dashboard/README.md

 - Dashboard to monitor your positions and balance.
 - Profit/Losses analytics to evaluate the performance of your investments.
 - Connect multiples exchanges accounts from Binance and KuCoin.
-- Create Zignaly exchange account to centralize management of all your assets at Zignaly.
+- Create TheBull exchange account to centralize management of all your assets at TheBull.
-- Become a copy trader or trading signals provider in Zignaly traders community.
+- Become a copy trader or trading signals provider in TheBull traders community.
 - Manage your copy trader service followers and evaluate your trading performance.
 - Trade with manually through our powerful trading terminal that support long/short positions, stop loss, trailing stop, take profit targets, rebuy/DCA targets and time expiration / close.
 - Customize notifications, profile and security preferences.